aleksandramedina/Final-Team05/finalproject.md

 The hypothesis would suggest that countries with a higher share of their population consisting of migrants would have respectively higher Covid-19 mortality rates.
-Superimposing the two density plots onto each other, we see a strong correlation in North America and a weaker (but not non-existing) correlation in Latin America & Caribbean.
-Creating graphs of both Mortality per million vs Population density and Mortality per million vs Migrant share of the population shows to be some of the strongest correlation revealed in this research paper, when it comes to the Ameriacs.
+Creating graphs of both Mortality per million vs Population density and Mortality per million vs Migrant share of the population shows to be some of the strongest correlations revealed in this research paper, when it comes to the Americas.
+Often migrant population live in denser areas, which are already more prone to a deadlier spread of infections.
+Considerable proof to this statement is visible in both graphs.
 This could be explored in further research papers.

 ``` r
 southamerica <- new_covid_america %>% filter (region == "Latin America & Caribbean")